PyPSA/powerplantmatching/README.md

 - **Country** 			- EU-27 countries and UK

-We roughly keep the names statet by the different databases.
-The other quantities are composed from the different claims of the matched
+We roughly keep the names stated by the different databases.
+The other quantities are composed of the different claims of the matched
 databases:
 Geoposition is averaged whereas for the Capacity we keep the maximum value of different claims, since some datasets do not include all units of powerplants.
-In case of differing claims for the classification, all classification claims are set in a row.
-In case for different claims for the fueltype, we keep the most frequent one.
-The claims for the country cannot differ, otherwise they don't match.
+For the classification, all different classification claims are set in a row.
+In case of different fueltype claims, we keep the most frequent one.
+The claims for the country cannot differ, otherwise the power plants are not merged.
+The following picture show the fueltype totals of our different data sources and of their merged dataset.

 ![alt tag](https://cloud.githubusercontent.com/assets/19226431/20011654/a683952c-a2ac-11e6-8ce8-8e4982fb18d1.jpg)